Tide Software Engineer Salary | ₹2.29M-₹3.44M+ | Levels.fyi

 The median Software Engineer compensation in India package at Tide totals ₹3.44M per year.
-View the base salary, stock, and bonus breakdowns for Tide's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tide's total compensation packages.
 Last updated: 11/5/2025

 Company